A step-by-step guide to the most complete ARM Cortex-M platform, using the official STM32Cube development environment

 - How to design a custom board using an STM32 MCU.

 The book is addressed both to professionals and to fans of this platform, like hobbyists and students.
-The book examples are based on the sixteen Nucleo-64 boards from ST.
+The book examples are based on nine of the third-two Nucleo-64 boards from ST.